Spring 2021 with University Housing

 Q: Has the Spring 2021 academic schedule been adjusted?

 A: Yes, in an announcement you can find here.
-The first few days of course work will be held remotely, and spring break was removed from the schedule.
+The beginning of spring term course work will be held remotely, and spring break was removed from the schedule.
 Please consider this schedule carefully before completing a housing contract.

 Q: Can I cancel the spring contract after I complete it?

 A: No, the contract is binding once it is complete, so please consider your course delivery and personal medical concerns before submitting the contract.
 If you are enrolled in classes at FSU, even if those classes are all online, we are planning to have you in our residence halls for spring term and you will have a rent charge due.
 Appeals will be considered only for unforeseen extraordinary medical or financial circumstances.